Trail Conditions and Updates

 Portions of the Long Trail that are closed:

-- The Long Trail/Appalachian Trail in Shrewsbury between [Lower] Cold River Road and Governor Clement Road is closed with a clearly signed roadwalk detour.
+- Shrewsbury: The Long Trail/Appalachian Trail in Shrewsbury between (Upper) Cold River Road and Governor Clement Road is closed with a roadwalk detour (see below).
+The trail between Lower and Upper Cold River Roads has been repaired and is reopened.
+The new detour is now:

 - "Spruce Peak South" is listed on the USFS website as CLOSED is referring to the snowmobile trail only.
 The hiking trail (the Long Trail) is open.